Professional Preparation and Audition Technique

 No additional information available.

 Practical classes, workshops and seminars.

-A showcase performance is given to an invited audience of industry professionals, e.g. directors, casting directors, agents, normally in a professional London theatre venue.
+A showcase event for an invited audience of industry professionals.
 The showcase is intended to provide students with opportunities to make professional connections that will enhance their careers as artists and performers.

 Assessment items, weightings and deadlines

 ||Theatre Audition Workshop

 The module assessment will be based on students’ ability to demonstrate knowledge and understanding of the learning outcomes.
 Continuous assessment of all work will be conducted by the Head of BA Acting, guest lecturers and industry professionals.
 A summative mark for the module will be given at the end of Term three.
 The showcase performance will not be formally assessed.

 Compliance with the Professional Code of Conduct

 Exam format definitions

 - Remote, open book: Your exam will take place remotely via an online learning platform.
 You may refer to any physical or electronic materials during the exam.